An effective strategy for protecting your Japanese maple begins with your plant selection research. Before buying any plant, it is critical to know:

 In general, there are a few things that you can do to ready a tree for winter (regardless of whether it is young or old):

 - Water your Japanese maple tree properly during the fall season.
 When the ground freezes, trees are deprived of water.
 They can suffer winter damage as a result.
 Young ones are especially susceptible, but trees of any age can profit from a proper fall watering regimen.
 Providing them with adequate water at the correct time in autumn will go a long way toward helping them get through winter in good shape.
-Please consult my FAQ on watering trees in fall.
+Please remember your discipline when watering trees in fall.

 Want More Information on Japanese Maples?

 Are you the type of gardener who is always looking to grow something that your neighbors do not have?
-A rather intriguing option in the Japanese maple world is the variegated version that I show in my picture.
+A rather intriguing option in the Japanese maple world is the variegated version.
 You can read about it here: 'Harriet Waldman' Japanese Maple Trees.